Work

 Can three people really run a multi-brand design system?

 Yes, if the architecture does the heavy lifting.
-With an unbranded component layer and tokenised brands, adding a brand or a mode is configuration, not new code, which is how a team of three kept two brands live in light and dark across the Nordics.
+With an unbranded component layer and tokenised brands, adding a brand or a mode is configuration, not new code, which is how a team of three kept two brands live across the Nordics.

 Get in touch